iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

 # Subscribe to events in the IRI

-**All IRI nodes have the option to allow clients to subscribe to its events.**
+**If an IRI node has the ZMQ port enabled, you can subscribe to events such as transaction confirmations.
+These events give you real-time data from an IOTA network.**

-You may want to subscribe to events in the [zero message queue (ZMQ)](concepts/zero-message-queue.md) to do the following:
+You may want to subscribe to events in the [zero message queue (ZMQ)](../concepts/zero-message-queue.md) to do the following:

 * Monitor an address for when a transaction is sent to it and confirmed
 * Create a Tangle visualisation website, such as [tangle.glumb.de](www.tangle.glumb.de)

 You can subscribe to events in the ZMQ by doing the following:
 1. Install the open-source ZMQ library
-2. Create a ZMQ socket and connect it to an IRI node that has the [`ZMQ-enabled` configuration parameter](references/iri-configuration-options.md#zmq-enabled) set to `true`
+2. Create a ZMQ socket and connect it to an IRI node that has the [`ZMQ-enabled` configuration parameter](../references/iri-configuration-options.md#zmq-enabled) set to `true`
 3. Subscribe to events on the ZMQ

 In the following how-to guide we use NodeJS, but you could use any [programming language that is supported by the ZMQ library](http://zguide.zeromq.org/page:all).